rogsme/yams.media/content/config/qbittorrent.md

 ## First, check your VPN!

-If you configured Mullvad correctly, your VPN should already be running.
+If you configured your VPN correctly, it should be running.
 To test, run on your terminal:

 ```bash
 $ yams check-vpn